 Page told conference delegates that "all the major trade publishers have agreed to work with aggregators to make it possible for libraries to offer e-book lending"…Hooray!

 …with the addition of certain "controls".Uh oh.

-He said the guidelines had been developed because of concerns over free e-book lending offered by some libraries to lenders "wherever you are" in breach of publisher contracts.
+He said the guidelines had been developed because of concerns over free e-book lending offered by some libraries to lenders "wherever you are" in breach of publisher contracts.Ok, here it comes.

-In a country (UK) that is cutting back on its staff (and hell, for that matter, any staff whatsoever), the idea of turning into a service station for ereader devices has to be a frightening one.
+Under the new scheme, library users would have to come onto the library's physical premises to download an e-book at a computer terminal onto a mobile device, rather than downloading the book remotely.In a country (UK) that is cutting back on its staff (and hell, for that matter, any staff whatsoever), the idea of turning into a service station for ereader devices has to be a frightening one.
 I’m sure these publishers in their infinite wisdom have determined a trouble free way for people to download these books onto their iPads, Kindles, Nooks, Iliads, Sony Ereaders, Coolrs, and every sort of device potentially out there.
 Or at least given the library staff a written list of reasons why a patron’s device is not included so that they can hand them that list rather than explain it ad nauseam or troubleshooting directions.
 Isn’t the point of being online is that you can have remote access to something?

 The scheme would also see the fee paid by a library to buy a book covering the right to loan one copy to one individual at any given time,(Emphasis mine.)
 How 19th century of them to imagine up such a thing.
 I would hope that this would mean that the library could pay for multiple copies for lending to multiple people.
 Why not bundle those ebook lending rights with the actual book itself?
 Libraries are already paying jacked up prices for ‘library binding’ editions.
 You could put that fee on top of that.
 But I think my better question is whether the library would be buying the ebook itself (thus having ownership) or just the right to lend the ebook?
 My guess is the latter, but there is always hope for the former.